 For a product team, the thing that matters most is usually the product they have today and not the one they’ll be working on in six months or a year.
 Therefore, prioritizing service value gets challenging.
 The temptation to focus solely on functionality is simply too high: there’s always a demo to improve, urgent bugs to fix, or project development plans that put all non-functional tasks aside.

 What can you do in situations like this?
 There are two major options:

 - Adjust the team’s perception and switch their focus to introducing new functionality in a stable and predictable way.
 This will most likely require reevaluating your current development culture and enhancing it with new practices as well as introducing new tools and approaches and educating your team members on them.

 - Hire an outside development team that’s already using all the practices, technologies, and tools and possesses the skills and experience needed for implementing your project.
 Being less tempted to focus solely on functionality, an outsourcing team is more likely than an in-house team to keep their heads cool and distribute their efforts proportionally between both components of product value.

 While you’re always free to choose the first option, keep in mind that it may take a lot of time and effort to make experienced professionals do known things in an unfamiliar way.
 Working with the right outsourcing team seems to be the more beneficial option here, so let’s take a closer look at it in the next section.

 So how to increase a product’s value?
 Leading software engineering outsourcing companies understand the importance of non-functional value.
 Cooperating with one of these companies can help you improve the overall product business value with minimal efforts.

 A competent outsourcing company is more than just an intermediary between the customer and contractor.
-It’s a provider of quality, full-cycle engineering services that has its own software development culture and knows how to build development processes in a productive way, and offers helpful QA process improvements.
+It’s a provider of quality, full-cycle engineering services that has its own software development culture, knows how to build development processes in a productive way, and offers helpful QA process improvements.